 Most infant formula milk is made from cows' milk.
 The first time a baby has cows' milk, it's very likely to be in formula.
 That's because cows' milk itself isn't recommended as a drink for children under the age of 1.
 But from around 6 months old, when a baby is being introduced to solids, they can have cows’ milk as an ingredient in foods.

 Cows' milk allergy is one of the most common allergies for babies and young children.
 Experts estimate that 2% to 7.5% of U.K. babies under 12 months old have it.
 If it happens, your child's immune system reacts to the proteins in milk, triggering allergy symptoms.
 That's why it's sometimes called cows' milk protein allergy.

 Sometimes, but not very often, babies who are breastfed can have this allergy.
-It's because the cows' milk from the mum's diet is being passed on to the baby through her breast milk.
+It's because the cows' milk from the mum's diet is being passed on to the baby through their breast milk.

 Most children grow out of the allergy by the time they reach the age of 5.